ahreed304/RGB-Bulb-Controller/README.md

 # RGB-Bulb-Controller

+Version 2.0

 This project allows you to use Amazon Alexa to voice-control any device that uses a standard IR remote control.
 It is based on a controller I wrote for Yangcsl brand RGB light bulbs.
 This RGB controller serves as a viable alternative to the expensive Phillips Hue brand RGB bulbs at a fraction of the price.
 Instead of WiFi modules, this project relies on cheaper RF transceivers that operate in the 2.4 GHz unlicensed band.
 This allows any number of devices to be controlled within a possible area of 2 kilometers or more.

 ## Requirements

-- Rasberry Pi with Node-Red installed
+- Raspberry Pi with Node-Red installed

 - Arduinos (Nano, Uno, or other)